 Jennifer is a certified fitness instructor by occupation, specializing is water exercise.
 Besides journalism, we’ve both been very active at our church and have led in-depth Bible studies for many years.
 In addition to RVing, I enjoy photography, bicycling, SCUBA diving, kayaking and fishing.

-One of the joys of doing all this is working with my wife, who now appears regularly with me onnthe podcast and our YouTube RV Lifestyle Channel.
+One of the joys of doing all this is working with my wife, who now appears regularly with me on the podcast and our YouTube RV Lifestyle Channel.
 She gets more fan mail than I do.
-And Bo, our Norwegian Elkhound puppy, is becoming a canine celebrity in his own right!
+And Bo, our Norwegian Elkhound animal companion, has become a canine a canine celebrity in his own right!